-Classical pas de deux technique requires a mature approach and focus with a high degree of classical ballet technique.
+Classical pas de deux technique builds collaborative and communication skills while requiring a high degree of accomplishment in classical ballet technique.
 At this stage of student development, students use the skills acquired over previous years to commence training in this demanding aspect of the classical ballet.

-Appropriate training exercises and repertoire are selected for each year level, and partnered lifting work for all students is adapted to the development, technical skill and compatibility between partners.
+Appropriate training exercises and repertoire are selected for each year level, and partnered lifting work for all students is adapted by the staff to the physiological development, technical skill and compatibility of partners.